 Both of these courses are taught studio-style, using a combination of lecture and hands-on work.
 I think ultimately all courses with a serious programming component will be taught this way.
 However, evolving a method of studio instruction that works for computer science is still very much an ongoing effort.

 If you are interested in Artificial Intelligence, you really should take both of these courses.
-There is a lot of programming in 344, in Common Lisp, so taking EECS 325 at the same time or even before is a good idea.
+There is a lot of programming in 344, in Common Lisp, so taking EECS 325 before is a good idea.

 Spring: I typically alternate between :